-Located on Salah al-Din Square (or Maydan al-Qal’a “Citadel Square”), al-Rifa’i Mosque was built in the nineteenth century to complement its fourteenth-century neighbor, the mosque of al-Sultan Ḥassan.
-It is a monumental structure that dwarfs the surrounding landscape.
-The mosque gets its name from imam Ahmad al-Rifa’i (512–578 AH/1118–1181/2 AD), who founded the Rifa’i tariqa (Sufi path).
-Although he was never buried here, the mosque is the site of joyous annual Sufi celebrations commemorating his birth.
+Located on Salah al-Din Square (or Maydan al-Qal’a “Citadel Square”), al-Rifa’i Mosque was built in the nineteenth century to Equivalent its fourteenth-century neighbor, the mosque of al-Sultan Ḥassan.
+The mosque gets its name from the tomb of Ali who was known as "Abu Sheibak", he was the grandson of imam Ahmad al-Rifa’i. when the mosque was completed, it was imputed directly to Ahmad al-Rifa’i who founded the Rifa’i Sufi order.
+Although he was never buried here, the mosque witness a joyous annual Sufi celebrations commemorating his birth.

-While a section of the mosque is dedicated to prayers, another is reserved for the members of the family of Muhammad Ali Pasha, which was in power from the early nineteenth century until the 1952 revolution, when the modern Egyptian republic was born.
-Khedive Ismail and his mother Hoshiyar Qadin, as well as Kings Fuad I and Faruq, the last two rulers of the Muhammad Ali Dynasty, are buried here, all enshrined in elaborate tombs.
-The mosque briefly also served as the burial place of Reza Shah (king) of Iran (d.1363 AH/1944 AD), but he was returned to his home country following the end of World War II.
-Part of his burial chamber, however, is occupied by his son, Mohammad Reza Pahlavi (d.
+While a section of the mosque is dedicated to prayers, another is reserved for the members of the family of Muhammad Ali Pasha, which was in power from the early nineteenth century until the 1953, when the modern Egyptian republic was born.
+Khedive Ismail and his mother Hoshiyar Kadin, as well as Kings Fuad I and Farouk, the last two rulers of the Muhammad Ali Dynasty, are buried here, all enshrined in elaborate tombs.
+The mosque contains the burial chamber of Muhammad Reza Pahlavi (d.
 1400 AH/1980 AD), the last Shah of Iran.